moajohansson/IsaHipster/README.md

     cabal install hipspecifyer/

 Finally, you should set the environment variable $HIPSTER_HOME (e.g. in your .profile file) to the path for the IsaHipster directory you just cloned.
-If you want to use Hipster from an Isabelle file, it need to import the IsaHipster.thy file, which sets up Hipster, by including the line:
+If you want to use Hipster from an Isabelle file, it needs to import the IsaHipster.thy file (which essentially sets up Hipster) by including the line:

     imports "$HIPSTER_HOME/IsaHipster"